 If you’re thinking about having a baby, or you’ve just become a parent, family life insurance is definitely something you'll want to consider.
 Life as a parent means you’re faced with a whole new set of responsibilities and financial considerations.
 Suddenly, you’re responsible for another person; someone who completely relies on you, well, for everything!
 If something happened to you or your partner, would the other parent cope with the financial consequences alone?

-Life Insurance gives you much needed peace of mind knowing that if you were to die while you're covered by the policy, it could pay out a cash sum.
-It could be used to help protect your family's lifestyle and everyday living expenses or help to pay the mortgage (interest only).
+Life insurance gives you much needed peace of mind in knowing that if you were to die while you're covered by the policy, it could pay out a cash sum.
+It could be used to help protect your family's lifestyle and everyday living expenses or help to pay the mortgage.

 If you can stretch your monthly budget a little further, it might be worth looking into Critical Illness Cover too.
 It’s an option that can be added for an extra cost when you take out our Life Insurance or Decreasing Life Insurance, and could help minimise the financial impact on you and your family if you were to become critically ill.
 Children’s Critical Illness Cover is automatically included, which could offer some financial relief during a difficult time.

 Families with older children

 As your children grow up, the chances are they’ll have hobbies outside of school and the home.
 Depending on your cover amount, if a valid claim were made life insurance could help towards protecting the mortgage, as well as helping to meet the ongoing costs your family incur.
 This can include hobbies – from horse riding to dance classes – to educational costs like private tutoring and school fees.
 In your wider family, a cash sum could also help meet an elderly parent’s care needs if they are financially dependent on you.